mmzeynalli/mmzeynalli/README.md

 💬 Who am I?
 I am Miradil Zeynalli, a graduate of ADA University, one of the leading universities in Baku, Azerbaijan.
-Used to work as an embedded software engineer in Sumaks Technologies, but currently working as Lead Django Developer at Starex.
+Currently studying Embedded Electronics Engineering in Lund University, Sweden.
+Have Embedded Software Engineer experience of 3.5 years, and one year experience as Lead Django Developer.

 🔭 What else do I do?
 Besides embedded engineering, I am also interested in Data Science and Machine Learning.
 In the last year of bachelor's, I did my Senior Design Project in "Statistical Analysis and Visualization of BP DTS data", where we worked with data from oil wells of British Petroleum.
 Furthermore, I developed a timetable program that uses AI for assigning time slots to courses.